-You don't want to spend your time at the airport dealing with unreliable and often expensive wi-fi to download a movie or podcast for your flight.
+You don't want to spend your time at the airport dealing with unreliable and often expensive WiFi to download a movie or podcast for your flight.
 Nor do you want to be tethered to an outlet to make sure your iPad doesn't die mid-air.
 Consider prepping your devices for travel part of the packing process.
 Instead of putting clothes in a suitcase, you're putting entertainment on a tablet.

 Skip waiting in line at the airport by checking in from home or from your phone.
 It's a great way to save some time at the airport if you find yourself running late.
 Even if everything's going according to schedule, it's one less thing for you to deal with at the airport, which is always a good thing.

-Put the Device Down
+Put the device down.

-Pop Into a Lounge
+Pop into a lounge.

-Spend some time looking around for something healthy to take on the plane, and while you're at it, you can snag a magazine or some reading material to keep yourself occupied, because anything is better than a tiny bag of pretzels and the half-completed crossword at the back of the in-flight magazine.
+Rather than spending your time at the airport in an uncomfortable chair watching CNN, use your time to make your upcoming flight even more enjoyable.
+Look around for something healthy to take on the plane, and while you're at it, you can snag a magazine or some reading material to keep yourself occupied, because anything is better than a tiny bag of pretzels and the half-completed crossword at the back of the in-flight magazine.

 As bleak as it sounds, to truly enjoy the airport, you must surrender to the airport.
 It is inevitable, and there's no avoiding it.
 So, instead of thinking of it as an obstacle to your vacation, consider it the start of your holiday.
 Grab a drink (but not too many), do a little shopping, and maybe treat yourself to a mani-pedi if you're fortunate enough to be at an airport big enough to boast such accommodations, because vacation has officially begun.

-Use a Kiosk
+Use a kiosk.